Anmoleden/wt-lab-assignment/Assignment/Assignment 7/readme.md

 ####  Step of creating a Virtual Hosts:

-Find path to xaamp and  `C:\xampp\apache\conf\extra`  and open filename  `httpd-vhosts.conf`  and Change DocumentRoot and ServerName accordingly
+find path to xaamp and  `C:\xampp\apache\conf\extra`  and open filename  `httpd-vhosts.conf`  and Change DocumentRoot and ServerName accordingly

 ```
 <VirtualHost *:80>